Tax FAQ

 -Do I need a Wyoming, Delaware, Nevada, etc. LLC?
 What about a holding company?

 No. 99% of business owners do NOT need LLCs in different states as it creates more admin and paperwork costs.
 Plus, most state websites list LLCs and their owners so you’ll still be publicly listed somewhere.
-For people with $5 million or more in assets or super rich people, then it makes sense and the extra costs don’t hurt you.
+For people with $5 million or more in assets or super rich people, then it makes sense and the extra costs don’t hurt.

 Same for holding companies… most people do not need them as it creates more paperwork, admin costs, and headaches.
 I guess it also makes accountants and lawyers richer.